 - A backpack with a waterproof cover is super handy to carry water, food and any camera accessories

-We’ve been on the road for over three years now and have added some useful travel items to our Lifejourney4two page on Amazon.
+We’ve been on the road since 2017 now and have added some useful travel items to our Lifejourney4two page on UK Amazon, or our USA Amazon store here

 Situated in Henningsvær, 25 km from Svolvær, Lysvoldbrygga has a shared lounge and free WiFi.
 Guests at the bed and breakfast can enjoy a delicious continental breakfast.